kbsali/php-redmine-api/tests/Behat/README.md

 ## Redmine version specific features

 Some Redmine features are specific for a Redmine version.
-Theses situations are handled in different ways.
+These situations are handled in different ways.

 ### Modified Rest-API Responses